How TikTok’s Fashion Influencers Are Shattering Ageist Stereotypes

 It takes a bit of effort to keep my babies looking good…but it's worth it! ##fashion ##fashionhacks ##overfiftyfashion ##foryou ##foryoupage ##styletips♬ original sound - Carla Rockmore

-Rockmore is one of a cohort of older women who are taking to Gen Z’s premiere platform to share their insights and tips on navigating fashion in everyday life.
+Rockmore is one of a cohort of older women who are taking to the Gen Z platform to share their insights and tips on navigating fashion in everyday life.
 Their videos are not the usual hauls and #OOTDs found on the app.
 Instead, they offer deep dives into color theory, fashion history, and styling tips honed over decades.

 “We’re a safe space because we are helping younger people navigate fashion, but we’re not throwing bodycon dresses on them and saying, ‘This is how you should look,’” says Rockmore.